software-mansion-labs/EIP712-cairo-article/article.md

     assert encoded_data[1] = Uint256(starknet_address_l, starknet_address_h);
     let (data_hash) = keccak_uint256s_bigend{keccak_ptr=keccak_ptr}(2, encoded_data);
  ```
-Because `keccak_uint256s_bigend` takes an array of Uint256 structures as an argument we need to convert our input to this format. <br/><br/>
+Because `keccak_uint256s_bigend` takes an array of Uint256 structures as an argument, we need to convert our input to this format. <br/><br/>
-The last remaining thing is to do is to combine domain hash and message hash and apply keccak256 to it.
-There is a small problem - the mandatory 2 byte prefix which prevents us from using the same, simplified keccak implementation.
+The last remaining thing is to combine domain hash and message hash and apply keccak256 to it.
+There is a small problem—the mandatory 2 byte prefix, which prevents us from using the same, simplified keccak implementation.
 But first we need to add the prefix.

 ```cairo
     let prefix = PREFIX;
     let (w0, prefix) = add_prefix(domain_hash.high, prefix);